-Brentari has developed the Prosodic Model of sign language phonology.
-Currently her work addresses cross-linguistic variation particularly in the differences and similarities among sign languages in the formation of complex classifier predicates.
+Brentari is one of three Directors of the Center for Gesture Sign Language.
+Currently her work addresses cross-linguistic variation among sign languages, particularly in the parameters of handshape and movement.
 She is also interested in how the mental lexicon emerges in historical time, which includes the relationship between gesture, homesign systems and well-established sign languages.
 In addition Brentari has developed the Prosodic Model of sign language phonology, and her work addresses the prosodic structure of signed and spoken languages.

 - Brentari, D. 2010. (ed.)
 Sign Languages: A Cambridge Language Survey.
 Cambridge, UK: Cambridge University Press.

 - Brentari, D. 2001. (ed.)
 Foreign Vocabulary in Sign Languages: A Cross-linguistic Investigation of Word Formation.
 Mahwah, NJ: Lawrence Erlbaum Associates.

 - Brentari, D. 1998.
 A Prosodic Model of Sign Language Phonology.
 Cambridge, MA: MIT Press.